AbuBakr-S/interactive-landing-page/README.md

 I have used the getBoundingClientRect() method to identify which section is visible in the viewport and have added an `active` class to illustrate this to the user.

 I have also added the `highlight` class to illustrate the the viewable section in the navigation.

+## Navigation Bar
+- The navigation bar will be fixed when the document is scrolled to the top of the page.

+- I have used the `setTimeOut()` method to check for when the user has stopped scrolling, in which case the navigation bar will be hidden from view.

+- The navigatio bar will reappear, fixed, onmousemove.